How to Name Your Videography Business: Crafting a Reel Good First Impression

 Absolutely.
 A confusing, forgettable, or difficult-to-pronounce name can make branding and marketing much harder.

-5. How can I brainstorm a memorable name?
+5. How can I brainstorm a great name?

 Start with your brand’s core values, mission, and personality.
-Use word associations, play with sounds, and test names with others before making a definitive decision.
+Use word associations, play with sounds, and test names with others before making a final decision.

 Splice the Right Elements: Tips for a Show-Stopping Name

-- Think Cinematically: Bring to mind visuals with your name.
+- Think Cinematically: Evoke visuals with your name.
 Consider words like “Frame,” “Reel,” or “Vision.”

 - Localize It: If your clients are San Francisco dreamers or New York realists, hint at your roots.